-Our results: a 10% reduction in our carbon footprint per vehicle in three years
+Our results: a 17% reduction in our carbon footprint in Five years

-Our objective is to decrease the carbon footprint of our vehicles from one generation to the next in a process of continuous improvement.
+Our objective is to shrink the carbon footprint of our vehicles from one generation to the next, through a process of continuous improvement.

-ECO2, a new label for models that are more environment-friendly and more economical
+ECO2, a label for models that are more environment-friendly and more economical

-Renault's commitment on sustainable transport for all dates back more than twenty years.
-In 2007, Renault was the first carmaker to launch a label —eco²— that would provide customers with at-a-glance identification of the vehicles with lower CO2 emissions and fuel consumption.
+In 2007, Renault was the first carmaker to launch a label —ECO2— that would provide customers with at-a-glance identification of the vehicles with lower CO2 emissions and fuel consumption.

-It also fits in with Renault's wide-reaching environment policy, which seeks a worldwide carbon-footprint reduction of 3% per year per vehicle sold on average, and steady reductions in environmental footprint for each successive generation of each model, across the whole vehicle lifecycle from the drawing board to the scrapyard.
+It also fits in with Renault's wide-reaching environment policy, which seeks a worldwide average carbon-footprint reduction of 3% per year per vehicle sold, and steady reductions in environmental footprint for each successive generation of each model, across the whole vehicle lifecycle from the drawing board to the scrapyard.

 ECO2 is stepping ahead!
-The ECO2 label expresses Renault's wish to offer the widest range of customers a selection of fuel-economical versions to both reduce its carbon footprint and be more frugal when it comes to the oil resource.
+The ECO2 label expresses Renault's wish to offer the widest range of customers a selection of fuel-economical versions to reduce its carbon footprint and pursue frugality with regard to the planet's oil resource.